 Take these steps:

 - Try to resolve the problem with your neighbour directly.
-Sometimes people don’t know how noisy they are and aren’t aware that other people can hear them.
+Noisy neighbours might not actually be aware that other people can hear them.
 If you feel able to do so, you could approach your neighbour and talk to them about the problem.
 This may be enough to resolve it.
 Only do this if you feel comfortable and safe.